thlorenz/rid-site/content/blog/wasm-support.md

 debugging a Flutter app running in Chrome.

-In the end I decided to work around this issue by wrapping the above method in one that returns a JSON string containing the filtered Todos that is then deserializes on the Dart end.
+In the end I decided to work around this issue by wrapping the above method in one that returns a JSON string containing the filtered Todos that it then deserializes on the Dart end.

 To that end I used [serde](https://crates.io/crates/serde) to make the Todo struct serializable and [serde_json](https://crates.io/crates/serde_json) to output JSON.